Fede Álvarez: Unrealized projects

 Álvarez was attached to direct a live-action adaptation of the video game Dante's Inferno for Universal Pictures in September 2013, however no further updates have been provided since the announcement.
 In May 2016, Álvarez was attached to direct an adaptation of Monsterpocalypse for Warner Bros.
 In October 2016, Álvarez was brought on to direct an adaptation of Incognito for Sony Pictures, based on a script by Daniel Casey. Álvarez was considered to replace Ben Affleck as director for The Batman.

 On April 13, 2017, Álvarez was confirmed to direct and co-write a spin-off to Labyrinth with Nicole Perlman and Jay Basu.
 However, in April 2020, Álvarez announced that he had stepped down as director.

+Personal life

+He is the son of Uruguayan journalist, writer, and professor Luciano Álvarez.
+He lives in Los Angeles.

+He is a fan of Peñarol and has included symbols of the club in films such as Alien: Romulus.